 What we did in Ireland: Unsuccessfully searched for our sealskins.
 We looked in ruined abbeys, ivy-covered Georgian mansions, and green pastures, but it turns out that we’re no more Irish than we are selkies.
 However, it was a lovely place for an extended visit, especially during the summer wet season (as opposed to the winter wet season).

 What we did in Italy: First time around, we lived in Saluzzo and tried to get Italian citizenship.
 Second time around, we lived in Chiusa di Pesio and succeeded in getting Italian citizenship.
 Third time around, we lived in Florence and fell in love with the Arno but not the crowds of tourists.
-Fourth time around, we moved back to Chiusa di Pesio, where Tony took a job with an Italian company that makes playgrounds and builds bio-houses.
+Fourth time around, we moved back to Chiusa di Pesio, where Tony took a job with an Italian manufacturing company.

 What we did in Tunisia: We arrived in Tunisia in January 2011, five days after the Revolution toppled long-time dictator Ben Ali, touching off the Arab Spring.
 For eight months, we lived in a beautiful town called Hammamet, soaking up the sun at the beach, visiting Roman ruins, working with a grass-roots environmental group, and writing exciting accounts of our adventures.

-What we’re doing in Florida: Tony works for Nielsen Ratings and collects Euro games.
-Axa and Raj spend most of their time hunting for lizards, millipedes, turtles, and other wildlife (oh yes, and studying hard).
-I manage the copy editing for an educational company, oversee the homeschooling, and plot our next international adventure.
+What we did in Florida: I worked in marketing for a company in Palm Coast.
+Tony ran the house like a well-oiled machine, oversaw the homeschooling, and collected Euro games.
+Axa and Raj spent most of their time hunting for lizards, millipedes, turtles, and other wildlife (oh yes, and studying hard).

 I love hearing from readers!
-Feel free to drop me a line at email@example.com.
+Feel free to drop me a line at lyralen[@]gmail.com.